timholy/SnoopCompile.jl/docs/src/bot.md

 ```
 [Ref]( https://github.com/juliamatlab/MatLang/blob/master/deps/SnoopCompile/snoopCompile.jl)

-or If you do not have additional examples, you can use your runtests.jl file:
+or if you do not have additional examples, you can use your runtests.jl file using this syntax:

 ```julia
 using SnoopCompile